 - Difficulty: Intermediate

-- How to get there:
+How to get there:

 - Train from London Victoria to Lewes Station.
-The journey takes 1 hour.

 - It is a circular walk so you can book a day return ticket.

-- What to pack:
+What to pack:

-- Comfortable footwear and clothing
+- Comfortable clothing suitable for the weather.

-- Hiking poles are advisable
+- Hiking poles are recommended

-- Additional Information
+Additional Information

 - There are no public toilets on this walk